A Japanese astronaut tweeted about how much he has grown while in space.

 OK.
 It's one of those problems about being in space that I hadn't really come up with, yes, that it is difficult to get a tape measure up against somebody.
 Did it happen to you when you were aboard the space station?

 It does.
 All astronauts, their backbones stretch.
 As you get a little taller when you're weightless, and in my case since I'm about six feet tall, I got about maybe four centimeters taller.
 You know about that much - a little bit bigger.
 And what's intriguing is that you have to anticipate that.
 What Norishige was talking about is the seat that will support and protect his body when he comes crashing back to Earth on the Soyuz.
 It's a crash seat.
 It's designed to take up the force of a landing.
 And so you don't want it to fit improperly.
 And the Russian designers, the sculptors, who build those seats actually anticipate us being a little bit taller.
 In his case, you want to make sure that that he hasn't grown too much for his seat.
 Otherwise, he could hurt or break his neck or his back when he lands.

 Oh, it's that serious?
 I mean it's not just this is a first world problem about trying to fit in an economy class seat.
 This is something potentially rather more serious.
 And how quickly on return do you get back to normal size?

-Well, you know, I actually when I landed the first time on my first space flight, as I started getting under gravity and I stood up again, I wore I could actually feel like when you slip something in your back.
-I could feel my back pressing back down again - almost palpable give to it.
+Well, you know, I actually when I landed the first time on my first space flight, as I started getting under gravity and I stood up again, I swore I could actually feel like when you slip something in your back.
+I could feel my back compressing back down again - almost a palpable give to it.
 And it happens quite rapidly.
 Gravity is relentless.
 It's a punishing oppressor, and it grinds our bones as close to them as our body will allow, so no matter how much taller you get in space, it's not going to last when you get home.